List of ambassadors of Seychelles to the United States

 The Seychellense Ambassador in New York City is the official representative of the Government of in Victoria, Seychelles to the Government of the United States.
 They are Permanent Representative next the Headquarters of the United Nations.
+Seychelles has no embassy in Washington, DC; its permanent representative to the United Nations in New York has also served as ambassador to the United States.